Ian Causley

-Ian Raymond Causley (19 October 1940 – 27 April 2020) was an Australian politician.
+Ian Raymond Causley (19 October 1940 – 27 April 2020) was an Australian farmer and politician.
 He was a Nationals member of the Australian House of Representatives, representing the Division of Page, New South Wales from 1996 to 2007.
+He had previously served in the New South Wales parliament from 1984, serving in the state ministry.

 Early life

 Causley was born on 19 October 1940 in Maclean, New South Wales, the son of Hilda Jean (née Lewis) and Samuel Arthur Causley.
 His father was a fourth-generation sugarcane farmer.

 Causley attended Chatsworth Island Public School and Maclean High School.
 He won a scholarship to attend the University of New England, but instead chose to work as a sugarcane cutter and save up to purchase his own property.
 He became president of the Clarence River Cane Growers' Association as well as a director of the New South Wales Sugar Milling Co-operative and a member of the New South Wales Cane Growers' Council.
 He and his wife also owned and managed a hotel in Lismore.